 Ultimately, we tell people to expect the process to take 90-120 days minimum, because that’s how long it really takes.
 Why?

-Step 1 Document Review (60 days): Most applications are comprised of dozens of documents, and we read them all.
+Step 1 Q&A Period (30-60 days): Most applications are comprised of dozens of documents, and we read them all.
 The more complicated your business is or the more documents you omit, the longer our Q&A period will be.

-Step 3 Site Visit (30 days): Be prepared to be a little flexible so that we can get a volunteer out to you once your committee review is complete.
+Step 3 Site Visit (15-30 days): Be prepared to be a little flexible so that we can get a meeting set up with a site visitor once your committee review is complete.

-Each step takes about 30-45 days, depending on your response time and how many applications we have in the queue before yours.
-Either way, we will do our best to get your application completed in a timely manner.
+We will always do our best to get your application completed in a timely manner.
 I hope these tips help us to help you!